 of a region and nation damaged by the Resource Curse.
 This is the paradox that a country with an abundance of natural resources, (e.g. minerals and fossil fuels, in this case Oil) finds that the exploitation of these have a negative effect on economic growth and development.

-10. Up to the end of 2014 the oil company Shell and the Nigerian government have both failed to implement the recommendations made in the UNEP report and put an end to the abuse of the communities' rights to food, water and a life free of pollution.
+15. Up to now the oil company Shell and the Nigerian government have both failed to implement the recommendations made in the UNEP report and put an end to the abuse of the communities' rights to food, water and a life free of pollution.
 (More here…

 ).
 This atrocious behaviour is not unique to Shell Oil, or to oil extraction in Nigeria - it is commonplace among all of the big corporations who make up the world's 'Big Oil' problem.